RechardLLee/refly-docs/guide/chrome-extension.md

 1. **Selective Saving**: Only save content that's valuable to you, avoid information overload
 2. **Timely Organization**: Regularly organize saved content to build your knowledge system
 3. **Privacy Protection**: Your data is securely encrypted and stored
+4. **Regular Review**: Periodically review and organize your saved content

 ## Troubleshooting